 The require function given earlier in this chapter supports this type of dependency cycle.
 Can you see how it handles cycles?

--Laozi, Tao Te Ching
+"Who can wait quietly while the mud settles?
+Who can remain still until the moment of action?" -Laozi, Tao Te Ching

-ASYNCHRONOUS PROGRAMMING
+CHAPTER II ASYNCHRONOUS PROGRAMMING